 Today, in Chemapalooza, the students investigated the nature of water beads.
 Our little chemists used the scientific method to design their own experiment and create a hypothesis on how they predict different liquids or different concentrations of liquids would have an impact on the growth-size of water beads.
 As the week progresses, the students will continue to work through the experiment and analyze their results and ultimately evaluate their hypothesis.

-What is an independent variable?
+Ask your student: What is osmosis?
+(Osmosis is a special type of diffusion- movement of water across a barrier form high to low concentration) What is an independent variable?
 (An independent variable is the variable you are testing in an experiment: it is the variable that is changed)